The Waffle: 1971 Ottawa leadership convention

 The 1971 NDP leadership convention was a battleground between the party establishment and the Waffle.
-About 2,000 people, out of the NDP's approximately 90,000 membership, were members of the Waffle in 1971.
+Around 2,000 people of the NDP's 90,000 membership, were members of the Waffle in 1971.
 The Waffle tried to get as many of their supporters onto the party's governing bodies, but were rebuked by the large bloc of rank-and-file union voters at the convention.
 Carol Gudmundson — of the Saskatoon, Saskatchewan Waffle — ran unsuccessfully for the party presidency.
 She was up against former Ontario NDP leader Donald C. MacDonald and lost to him during the April 23rd vote.
 University of Toronto professor Mel Watkins lost his vice-president position, but managed to get elected to the party's federal council.
 The campaign for leader of the NDP pitted David Lewis against James Laxer.
 Through the strong support of the labour unions, Lewis succeeded in defeating Laxer on the fourth round of voting on April 24.
 Laxer won approximately 37 percent of the final ballot vote, and established that the Waffle had some strength in the party and were no longer a small fringe group.

-The Waffle's demise in Ontario
+Decline in Ontario

 During the leadership convention, the Waffle was described in the press as a "party within a party."
 One of the last hurrahs for the Waffle came during the October 1971 Ontario provincial election.
 The Waffle's Ontario chairman, Steve Penner, was Ontario NDP candidate for MPP from the Dovercourt riding.
 Despite the public infighting between Penner and Ontario NDP leader Stephen Lewis (son of national NDP leader David Lewis), Penner lost by only 55 votes.
 The Waffle considered this a success, because in the 1967 election, the NDP candidate lost by over 1,400 votes.

 Lewis remained hostile; in 1972, he described the Waffle as "an encumbrance around my neck".
 Then at the NDP's Provincial Council on 24 June, Lewis obtained a resolution ordering the Waffle to disband or else leave the NDP.
 Debate on the motion lasted for three hours, with labour leaders leading the charge to expel the Waffle.
 Finally, the council approved the anti-Waffle motion 217 to 86, thereby ending months of public feuding.

-Independent party: end of the road
+Independent party

 Some members of the Waffle remained New Democrats; however, Laxer and Watkins accepted Lewis's ultimatum and quit the NDP in 1972.
 They continued the Waffle under the name the Movement for an Independent Socialist Canada, but it was still commonly referred to as the Waffle.
 The group existed until the Canadian federal election in 1974, when it unsuccessfully ran candidates for Parliament in the federal election.
 Laxer ran in the York West electoral district in Toronto, placing fourth in a field of seven with 673 votes and only 1.26 percent of the popular vote.